zencart/documentation/content/user/template/product_listing_page_configuration.md

 This behavior may be modified by changing the template file `includes/modules/YOURTEMPLATE/product_listing.php`.

+In Zen Cart 1.x.x, the New Products, Featured Products, All Products and Specials pages are configured differently - see [New Listing - Featured Listing - All Listing configuration settings for Zen Cart v1.x.x](/user/template/new_featured_all_listing_page_configuration_v1/).

 Note that since Zen Cart 2.0.0, the New Products, Featured Products, All Products and Specials pages have been configured the same as product listing pages.
+See [Listing Configuration Settings](/user/template/new_featured_all_listing_page_configuration/).